-Mikhail graduated from the St. Petersburg Polytechnic University in 2011, and since then has been involved in various R&D projects here and there.
+Mikhail graduated from the St. Petersburg Polytechnic University in 2011, and since then has been involved in various R&D projects.
 He took three separate internships at Microsoft Research Redmond.

 Known as a language collector, Mikhail claims to be proficient in ~10 programming languages, which is: a). obviously not true, and b). not enough these days anyway.

-Mikhail does some teaching in programming basics (Java/C++), functional programming (Haskell & friends), software engineering (project management, teamwork), and software QA (static analysis, type systems, etc).
+Mikhail teaches programming basics (Java/C++), functional programming (Haskell & friends), software engineering (project management, teamwork), and software QA (static analysis, type systems, etc).

 - Mainly working on Borealis — the bounded model checker for C